return42/sphkerneldoc/linux_src_doc/drivers/media/platform/vsp1/vsp1_dl_c.rst

 the head display list item.
 The chain is released when the head dl item is put back with \__vsp1_dl_list_put().

-Chained display lists are only usable in header mode.
-Attempts to add a display list to a chain in header-less mode will return an error.

 .. _`vsp1_dlm_irq_frame_end`:

 vsp1_dlm_irq_frame_end